dsentker/url-signature-bundle/README.md

 ```
 Both links lead to the same target, but the link created via `signed_url(...)` has a hash in the query string.
 This hash can be validated in the destination controller.

-To set an expire date for an URL, pass the date as the 3rd parameter:
+To set an expiry date for a URL, pass the date as the 3rd parameter:
  ```html
 <a href="{{ signed_url('member_detail', { id: user.id }, '+10 minutes') }}">A Link with a signature, expires in 10 minutes</a>
 ```